mrisen/inet-showcases/wireless/infrastructure/doc/index.rst

 doesn't switch channels, just operates on the channel configured in the radio.

-The configuration
+The Configuration
 -----------------

-The showcase contains two example simulations, with one of them demonstrating infrastructure mode and the other adhoc mode (the configurations in :download:`omnetpp.ini <../omnetpp.ini>` are named ``Infrastructure`` and ``Adhoc``.)
-Two nodes communicate wirelessly in both of them, the difference being that in the first case they communicate through an access point in infrastructure mode, and in the second, directly between each other in adhoc mode.
+The showcase contains two example simulations, with one of them demonstrating infrastructure mode and the other ad hoc mode (the configurations in :download:`omnetpp.ini <../omnetpp.ini>` are named ``Infrastructure`` and ``Adhoc``.)
+Two nodes communicate wirelessly in both of them, the difference being that in the first case they communicate through an access point in infrastructure mode, and in the second, directly between each other in ad hoc mode.
 The two simulations use similar networks, the only difference is that there is an access point in the network for the infrastructure mode configuration.
 The networks look like the following: